withastro/docs/src/pages/en/guides/markdown-content.md

 There are some notable tradeoffs with this approach:

-- **Pros:** Much simpler compared to building a JSON object, closer to a Prism stylesheet setup, allows simple media queries for light / dark mode toggles
+- **Pros:** Much simpler compared to building a JSON object, closer to a Prism stylesheet setup, allows simple media queries for light / dark mode toggles.
 - **Cons:** Offers _far_ less control over syntax highlighting.
 Ex.
-No built-in way to adjust styling by language, and no way to target text size or emphasis (limited to colors only)
+No built-in way to adjust styling by language, and no way to target text size or emphasis (limited to colors only).

 This may change in the future, so check their documentation for updates!